-Stocks, bonds and cash vary in risk and reward
+Asset classes vary in risk and reward

-This is an investment that seeks to preserve principal, provide consistent returns, and remain liquid.
+Investments in this asset class seek to preserve principal, provide consistent returns, and remain liquid.
 They offer low investment risk and lower returns.

-Diversifying also helps balance your portfolio
+Diversifying helps balance your portfolio

 Please note that diversification and asset allocation cannot guarantee a profit or protect against investment loss.